 Senior Global Product Manager, Vascular Intervention, Guidant Corporation, 2001-2005

-Students will be placed on four-to-five member teams based on their skills, experience and interests.
+Students will be placed on three-to-four member teams based on their skills, experience and project interests.
 Each team will function as members of the executive team working with select Northwestern tech transfer companies curated by Northwestern's INVO (Innovation and New Ventures Office).
-Each company will present their technology on the first day of class, after which students will force rank their top choices and will be matched by the faculty to meet top preferences.
-Once matched, students will work with their respective companies to build a complete investor deck that will be delivered to a panel of industry and finance experts at the end of the term.
+Each company will present their technology on the first day of class, after which students will rank their top choices and will be matched by the faculty to meet top preferences.
+Once matched, students will work with their respective companies to build a complete investor deck that will be delivered to a panel of industry and finance experts at the end of the quarter.
 Each class includes a faculty lecture and guest lecture in an effort to bring real world experiences and perspectives to each topic.
 Since its inception, this course has produced companies that competed in and won prestigious business plan competitions.
 It has also graduated several technologies/companies that are now FDA cleared and commercially available.

 Note: This course may not be dropped after the first week of the quarter.